 R. John Hughes was a Nieman Fellow at Harvard, and he won the Pulitzer Prize for his coverage of Indonesia and the Overseas Press Club Award for an investigation into the international narcotics traffic.
 He is a former president of the American Society of Newspaper Editors.
 He has served as a member of the Pulitzer Board and as Assistant Secretary of State to George Schultz.
-Hughes has written two books and writes a nationally-syndicated column for The Christian Science Monitor.
+Hughes has written three books and writes a nationally-syndicated column for The Christian Science Monitor.

 Hughes was born April 28, 1930 in Neath, South Wales, the only child of Evan and Dellis May Hughes.
 He was raised in London and attended an ancient livery company school, the Stationers' and Newspaper Makers School.